edx/frontend-base/README.md

 If an error occurs during the initialization sequence, the application will go into an error state and log the error to the logging service.

 You can hook into this state by subscribing to the `APP_ERROR` event.
 For convenience, `frontend-base` provides a simple `<ErrorPage>` component that can be used to display errors to the user of the app as a fallback error experience.
+This experience can be used as-is (shown below), or replaced with your own error page experience.

 ```
 App.subscribe(APP_ERROR, (error) => {